Geckos-Ink/node-lhere/README.md

 # node-lhere
-### A global node tool for launching script where you want
+### A global node tool for launching scripts where you want

 This is a temporary name placeholder publish.
 Don't download and wait for it ;)